ticklish-caiman/FunGA/README.md

 </p>

     • Streamlit may not be enough for some functionality - switching to other library may be necessary
+      UPDATE: Pure Python approach is nice, all seems easy at first, but the lack of robust native support for persistent client-side storage is a valid limitation of Streamlit.
+      I am also not a fan of top-down refreshes on almost every action.
+      Well... let's look for different library.

 # Roadmap
 1. GUI template<br/>